MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/botany/morphology.md

 The texture of garlic stems is smooth and fleshy, offering a pleasant tactile experience when touched.
 Additionally, their color is primarily green, which is typical for most healthy plant stems.

+The following table shows in detail the morphological characteristics of Allium sativum stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous (non-woody)  |